Can I Claim an Education Credit for My Child Attending College?

 Eligibility Requirements

 - You must be able to claim your child as a dependent on your tax return.
+If your child is your dependent, only you can claim the education credit, even if your child paid the expenses.

-- You cannot be claimed as a dependent on someone else’s tax return.
+- You cannot be claimed as a dependent on another taxpayer's return.

-- Your filing status cannot be married filing separately.
+- Your filing status cannot be Married Filing Separately.

 Types of Education Credits